-rarely make puff pastry as it’s so much easier to buy a good all-butter puff ready-made, but making shortcrust is quick and easy, especially if you have a food processor.
-And it tastes so much better than shop-bought.
+rarely make puff pastry as it’s so much easier to buy a good all-butter puff ready-made (although I do make rough puff).
+But making shortcrust is quick and easy, especially if you have a food processor, and it tastes so much better than shop-bought.

 The types of flour and fat you use will make a big difference to the finished product.
-Plain flour is usually best for shortcrust but I follow Katie Stewart’s advice when I’m making quiche and use self-raising flour as the raising agents give it a lighter crust.
+Plain flour is usually best for shortcrust but I usually follow Katie Stewart’s advice when I’m making quiche and use self-raising flour as the raising agents give it a lighter crust.
 This is a handy tip too for anyone who’s a bit heavy-handed when it comes to making pastry (that’d be me).

 If you’re not using a food processor, work on a cool surface, quickly and lightly.
 If you overwork the pastry it’ll be hard.
 For larger amounts, increase the ingredients in proportion.

 Basic Shortcrust Pastry